 Johnson Chemical Pharmaceutical Works Co., Ltd. ("the Company") was incorporated in December 1966.
 On March 2, 2007, the Company changed its Chinese name upon approval by the stockholders.
-As at June 30, 2022, the capital of the Company was NT\$300,188 thousand.
+As of December 31, 2022, the capital of the Company was NT\$300,188 thousand.
 The main activities of the Company are manufacturing pharmaceutical ingredients, import and sell pharmaceutical materials and products.